css-materials/course-site/content/homework/text-analysis/index.md

   * Produce at least one visualization
   * Interpret the results

-**Examples tofollow:**
+**Examples to follow:**
 * Book [Text Mining with R](https://www.tidytextmining.com/index.html), especially the assigned Chapters; among the case studies, I recommend Chapter 9
 * In-class materials

 **How much do you need to do?**

-Your main tasks are to: import and pre-process the data, analyze them for general exploratory analysis, and then apply sentiment analysis OR topic modeling (do not do both, just pick one).
+Your main tasks are: import and pre-process the data, analyze them for general exploratory analysis, and then apply sentiment analysis OR topic modeling (do not do both, just pick one).

 Use the class materials and the book [Tidy Text Mining with R](http://tidytextmining.com/) as templates to perform this type of analysis.
 You can apply the templates to a novel corpus and buld on the provided code.
 You are also welcome to use one of the provided examples as your data source, as long as you substantially expand on the provided code.
 In all circumstances, *make sure to quote your resources* (assigned readings, as well as additional online tutorials or resources you might rely on).

 # Suggested data sources